Vasileios Andrianopoulos

 • Cardiac output measurement during exercise in COPD: A comparison of dye dilution and impedance cardiography

-Zafeiris Louvaris, Stavroula Spetsioti, Vasileios Andrianopoulos, Nikolaos Chynkiamis, Helmut Habazettl, Harrieth Wagner, Spyros Zakynthinos, Peter D. Wagner, and Ioannis Vogiatzis
+Zafeiris Louvaris, Stavroula Spetsioti, Vasileios Andrianopoulos, Nikolaos Chynkiamis, Helmut Habazettl, Harrieth Wagner, Spyros Zakynthinos, Peter D. Wagner, Ioannis Vogiatzis

 Impedance cardiography (IC) derived from morphological analysis of the thoracic impedance signal is now commonly used for noninvasive assessment of cardiac output (CO) at rest and during exercise.
 However, in Chronic Obstructive Pulmonary Disease (COPD), conflicting findings put its accuracy into question.